RX Safety Glasses

 Wearing Your RX Safety Glasses Can Keep Your Eyes Safe and Healthy

-UV rays are known to cause many eye problems such as macular degeneration, cataracts, cancerous growths on the eye and eyelids and a lot more other diseases.
+UV rays are known to cause many eye problems such as macular degeneration, cataracts, cancerous growths on the eye and eyelids, and a lot more other diseases.
 Most problems caused by UV rays appear as you grow older.
 It is also possible to get a painful sunburn to the eyes, photokeratitis, only within a few hours of exposure to bright light.
 You must never put down your guard and if you require vision correction, always wear your RX Safety Glasses when stepping into the sun.
-Construction workers, salespeople, and farmers are the ones exposed to sunlight more often than a normal person does on a daily basis.
+Construction workers, salespeople, and farmers are the ones exposed to sunlight more often than a normal person does daily.

-New research showed that sunlight also contains a high energy visible (HEV) rays also called blue light.
+New research showed that sunlight also contains high-energy visible (HEV) rays called blue light.
 It has the potential to increase the chances of macular degeneration when you age.
 People having a deficiency of Vitamin C and other natural oxidants are at a higher risk of damaging their retina.
 HEV radiation-related diseases are caused by exposure to sunlight without proper protection.
-The white light we see is actually a composition of seven different colors of light, as in a rainbow.
+The white light we see is a composition of seven different colors of light, as in a rainbow.
 Every light has its properties and the blue light present in it contains high energy volume.

 To protect the eyes from harmful solar radiation, wearing RX Safety Glasses is a must.
-Bear in mind, standard lenses are not protective against UV or blue light rays.
-In order to get complete protection, you must ask your optician to apply a protective coat when making the glasses.
+Bear in mind, that standard lenses are not protective against UV or blue light rays.
+To get complete protection, you must ask your optician to apply a protective coat when making the glasses.
 Without the protective coat, they are just plain lenses without the ability to block any radiation.
-Frames with wrap around style are the best because when they cover your eyes completely, they limit the number of rays that reach your eyes.
+Frames with a wrap-around style are the best because when they cover your eyes completely, they limit the number of rays that reach your eyes.
 Dress eyewear has open sides and it can allow the rays to reach your eyes even though you are wearing them for protection.

 Dangers of UV Rays Can Be Reduced by RX Safety Glasses